Introduction

 20. Concluding Reverence and Legacy

-Dunbar closes his poem with serene gratitude.
-His tone unites prayer, loyalty, and reflection.
-Moreover, his words echo moral fulfillment softly.
-Each rhythm seals admiration through faith.
-Therefore, the Summary of To the Queen concludes with spiritual clarity.
-Dunbar’s devotion becomes timeless example of poetic sincerity.
-Furthermore, his Queen lives through language eternally.
-Readers depart with peace and respect.
-Consequently, Dunbar’s art remains unmatched in moral elegance.
-His legacy crowns the Scottish Renaissance with perfection.
-The poem endures as union of ethics and beauty.
-Thus, To the Queen immortalizes both poet and monarch harmoniously.
+Dunbar closes his poem with serene gratitude and reflective harmony.
+Moreover, his tone beautifully unites prayer, loyalty, and inward reflection.
+Indeed, every word softly echoes moral fulfillment and divine peace.
+Furthermore, each rhythm seals admiration through faith and devotion.
+Therefore, the Summary of To the Queen concludes with radiant spiritual clarity and emotional depth.
+Likewise, Dunbar’s devotion stands as timeless example of poetic sincerity and moral grace.
+Additionally, the Summary of To the Queen reveals how beauty transforms into virtue through divine insight.
+Consequently, readers depart with deep peace, admiration, and respect.
+Moreover, Dunbar’s art remains unmatched in moral elegance and lyrical refinement.
+His legacy crowns the Scottish Renaissance with artistic perfection and spiritual depth.
+Hence, the Summary of To the Queen endures as perfect union of ethics and beauty.
+Ultimately, To the Queen immortalizes both poet and monarch through eternal truth and harmony.

 Moral Vision and Human Comedy by William Dunbar: https://englishlitnotes.com/2025/10/21/moral-vision-and-human-comedy-by-william-dunbar/